The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Her worshippers believed that her power stemmed from using fires.
 However, they also believed her to be the patroness of fertility, arts, agriculture, healing, and prophecy.

-Like many other Celtic gods and goddesses, she was popular for having three different figures.
+Like many other Celtic Gods and Goddesses, she was popular for having three different figures.
 Thus, worshippers used to call her the Triple Goddess.
-They believed that each figure of hers used her fires for either symbolically firing up inspiration, or literally igniting the forge, and the hearth.
+They believed that each figure of hers used her fires for either symbolically firing up inspiration or literally igniting the forge and the hearth.

-Brigid was married to Bres, the second king and half Fomorian.
-She was also considered a triple deity as there were 3 Brigids in the Tuatha de Danann, two of Dagda’s sisters and his daughter shared the same name.
-It is his daughter who we are writing about in this section.
-The two sisters were Gods of Healing, the Hearth and Childbirth, and Metalsmiths respectively.
+Brigid was married to Bres, the second king and half-Fomorian.
+She was also considered a triple deity as there were 3 Brigids in the Tuatha de Danann.
+Two of Dagda’s sisters and his daughter shared the same name.

 Brigid was also considered a Goddess of war, but unlike the Morrigan, she was the Goddess of protection, guarding innocent people affected by war.
 This could be due to the fact that Brigid’s son died in war.